Almaș (Someș)

 The Almaș (Almás-patak) is a left tributary of the river Someș in Romania.
 It discharges into the Someș in Var near Jibou.
 Its length is 68 km and its basin size is 384 km2.
-The name of the river means "apple + "s" as an adjective suffix" in the hungarians language.
+The name of the river means "apple + "s" as an adjective suffix" in the Hungarian language.

 Tributaries

 The following rivers are tributaries to the river Almaș: